At Dr. Svetlana’s dental office, you can get dental implants for a few or all missing teeth on the lower or upper jaw in one place.

 - A condylography (determining the parameters of jaw compression and evaluating the temporomandibular joint - important for further bite correction with new teeth).

 In a comfortable setting, the specialist introduces the patient to the identified dental conditions - discussing options for further implant treatment and answering any questions.

 If the patient has a chronic condition, the implantologist will consult with the patient’s doctor!

 2. Computed tomography

-The clinic uses modern SCHICK DENTAL SENSORS.
-With minimal radiation exposure to the patient, the implantologist receives a 3D image of the jaw system, which provides them with detailed information about the condition of the jaw:
+We use modern SCHICK DENTAL SENSORS.
+With minimal radiation exposure to the patient, the implantologist takes a 3D image of the whole jaw.
+This provides us with detailed information about the condition of the jaw, and factors such as:

 - bone volume (width, height);

 - location of the roots of the teeth next to which the implant is to be placed;

 - location of maxillary sinuses (for implants on the upper jaw) or mandibular nerve (for implants on the lower teeth).